dynamsoft-docs/barcode-reader-docs/license-activation/set-full-license.md

  ![Activate3][3]

- Then you can see the message "Activation secceeded!...".
-Click "configure this new license item at this page" to continue.

- ![Activate4][4]

- If you refresh the page, you will find that the License Key is listed on the page.
+You will find that the License Key is listed on the page now.

 ![Activate5][5]
  You can repeat the above steps to activate other license keys.